Kaikoura-Range/Clothy/README.md

 ## General Info

-CLOTHY is an e-commerce website with the latest fashion trends.
-Consumers can find a Product with different styles, Related Product, along with the Questions and Answers and Ratings and Reviews.
+CLOTHY is an e-commerce website that sells clothes, shoes, and accessories of the latest fashion trends.
+The website is broken into 4 sections: Product Details, Related Products, Questions and Answers, and Ratings and Reviews.
+The website itself is hosted on Amazon Web Services (AWS).

 ## Technologies